Helping Children Cope with Deployments and Reunions

 Please note that some files may not be compliant with Section 508 of the Rehabilitation Act.
 If you need an accessible version of a particular file, please contact us and we will provide one for you.

 What can children expect during a deployment?

 Although children’s reactions will vary with their personalities and ages, a parent’s deployment will almost always cause challenges for children.
 Parents wonder how the separation will affect their children and how they can help them through this time.
-The deploying parent wonders how he or she can continue to be a good parent while away; the parent at home worries about handling added responsibility.
-Doing certain steps and activities can help prepare your children for the absence of a parent due to a deployment.
+The deploying parent wonders how to continue being a supportive parent while away; the parent at home worries about handling added responsibility.
+Certain steps and activities can help prepare your children for deployment.
 These tips are designed to help parents and children connect by building trust and cooperation within the family.

 Resources for Children

-For more information and additional tips, please visit the following articles on the Real Warriors Campaign website:
+For more information and additional tips, read helpful articles from DCoE and Real Warriors:

 DCoE Blog: List of blog articles related to military children

 DCoE Blog: “Help Kids Tackle Stress with Mindfulness”

 Real Warriors: “Transitioning Through Reunion”